 There are varying degrees of leverage imposed by different crypto exchanges.
 Some exchanges will require 100x leverage, meaning traders can open a position 100 times the value of their initial deposit.
 There are also other exchanges that limit the leverage to 20x or 50x.

-What are long and short positions?
+What are Long and Short Positions?

 So you’ve heard about open positions, but what are these exactly?
 Typically, in crypto margin trading, you’ll find two options: going short or going long.
 In long positions, the trader anticipates that the price of a crypto asset will increase.
-Going short is the opposite, with the trader opens a short position if they believe that the price of the said crypto asset will decrease—those who are going short usually traders seeking to profit from failing cryptos.
+Going short is the opposite, with the trader opening a short position if they believe that the price of the said crypto asset will decrease—those who are going short are usually traders seeking to profit from failing cryptos.

 When margin trading, the exchange you trade on will hold your initial deposits as collateral.
 The exchange will release the crypto you deposited and the profits if you successfully close a position at a profit; likewise, if you realize a loss when margin trading, the exchange will liquidate your position and close your trade.

-Margin calls and liquidation
+Margin Calls and Liquidation

 Besides positions, other things that you need to be familiar with are margin calls and liquidation.
 It is common for an exchange who provides the capital institute a number of controls to minimize risks.
 When you open a trade and it so happens that the market moves against you, the exchange will probably ask for more collateral to secure your position.

 This is what we call a margin call.
 It occurs when the value of crypto asset in a margin trade falls below a certain point.
 The exchange will notify the trader to provide additional funds to mitigate the risk.
-In case of the margin level of a position becomes too risky, the exchange will liquidate.
+In case the margin level of a position becomes too risky, the exchange will liquidate.
 Liquidation happens when an exchange funding the trader automatically closes a position to minimize further damage.
 By doing so, only what the trader deposited to open the position is lost and not others.

 In a nutshell, margin trading in cryptocurrency could bring more substantial profits, diversifying your positions, access to more funds, and allows you to learn trading strategies.
 The profits may be more enormous due to the greater relative value of the trading positions.
 Besides, margin trading is good for diversification because traders can open several positions with a small amount of investment capital.

-In the traditional financial world, margin trading is considered a high-risk investment strategy and not to be meddled by inexperienced investors.
+In the traditional financial world, margin trading is considered a high-risk investment strategy and not to be meddled with by inexperienced investors.
 Depending on the exchange you trade with, there are several tips or strategies that can be considered such as:

 - Start small and increase progressively.
 This is a safe bet especially if you’re new to margin trading.
 It’s always recommended to begin with a smaller position and lower collateral.

 - Set your goals.
 It’s essential to have a clear path to profit strategy and follow the plan.
-Have an exit goal and stop-loss levels, that is, the price of your asset reaches a certain level.
+Have an exit goal and stop-loss levels, that is, when the price of your asset reaches a certain level.

 - Check the fees and interest.
 Crypto exchanges that support margin trading will not do it for free.
 As you open a leveraged position, there will be interest on capital you borrow as well as other fees as well.

 - Don’t overlook the external factors.
-There could be regulatory changes, major crypto wallet movements, or even exchange hacks, that could create unexpected price changes.
+There could be regulatory changes, major crypto wallet movements, or even exchange hacks that could create unexpected price changes.